Towards Human Computable Passwords: CSP Solver Attacks

 \section{CSP Solver Attacks}

-While Theorems \ref{thm:SecurityLowerBound} and \ref{thm:secFinal} provide asymptotic security bounds (e.g., an adversary needs to see $m = \tilde{\Omega}\paren{n^{s(f)}}$ challenge-response pairs to forge passwords), in our context it is useful to have exact security bounds.
-To better understand the exact security bounds of our human computable password schemes we (1) used a Constraint Satisfaction Problem (CSP) solver to attack our scheme, and (2) created several public challenges to break our candidate human computable password schemes (see Table \ref{tab:challenge} in Appendix \ref{sec:challenge}).
+Theorems \ref{thm:SecurityLowerBound} and \ref{thm:secFinal} provide asymptotic security bounds (e.g., an adversary needs to see $m = \tilde{\Omega}\paren{n^{s(f)}}$ challenge-response pairs to forge passwords).
+However, in our context $n$ is somewhat small (e.g., $n\leq 100$).
+Thus, it is also important to address the following question: how many challenge-response pairs does the adversary need to see before it becomes feasible for the adversary to recover the secret on a modern computer?
+To better understand the exact security bounds of our human computable password schemes we used a Constraint Satisfaction Problem (CSP) solver to attack our scheme.
+We also created several public challenges to break our candidate human computable password schemes (see Table \ref{tab:challenge}).

 \paragraph{CSP Solver} Our computations were performed on a computer with a 2.83 GHz Intel Core2 Quad CPU and 4 GB of RAM.
 In each instance we generated a random mapping $\sigma:[n]\rightarrow \mathbb{Z}_{10}$ and $m$ random challenge response pairs $\paren{C,f\paren{\sigma\paren{C}}}$ using the functions $f_{2,2}$ and $f_{1,3}$.
 We used the Constraint Satisfaction Problem solver from the Microsoft Solver Foundations library to try to solve for $\sigma$\footnote{http://blogs.msdn.com/b/solverfoundation/ (Retrieved 9/15/2014). }.
 The results of this attack are shown in Tables \ref{tab:SATAttack} and \ref{tab:SATAttack2}.
 Due to limited computational resources we terminated each instance if the solver failed to find the secret mapping within $2.5$ days, and if our solver failed to find $\sigma$ in $2.5$ days on and instance $(n,m)$ we did not run the solver on strictly harder instances (e.g., $(n',m')$ with $n' \geq n$ and $m' \leq m$).
-We remark that the running time of our CSP solver increases exponentially in $n$ (e.g., when we decrease $n$ from $30$ to $26$ with $m = 100$ examples the CSP solver can solve for $\sigma \in \mathbb{Z}_{10}^{26}$ in $40$ minutes, while the solver failed to find $\sigma \in \mathbb{Z}_{10}^{30}$ in $2.5$ days. ).
+We remark that our empirical results are consistent with the hypothesis that the time/space resources consumed by the CSP solver increase exponentially in $n$ (e.g., when we decrease $n$ from $30$ to $26$ with $m = 100$ examples the CSP solver can solve for $\sigma \in \mathbb{Z}_{10}^{26}$ in $40$ minutes, while the solver failed to find $\sigma \in \mathbb{Z}_{10}^{30}$ in $2.5$ days and we observe similar threshold behavior in other columns of the table. ).